1024Adam/ARCompression/README.md

 ### Running the Project
 1. Run the full C/Java GUI version of the program (Not Implemented):

-   No command is available for this feature at the moment
+   No command is available for this feature at this time.

 2. Run just the command line version of the program: